NYCPlanning/cpdocs/docs/facdb.md

 * Health and Human Services
 * Education, Child Welfare, and Youth
+* Parks, Gardens, and Historical Sites
+* Libraries and Cultural Programs
 * Public Safety, Emergency Services, and Administration of Justice
 * Core Infrastructure and Transportation
-* Parks, Cultural, and Other Community Facilities
 * Administration of Government

 This database and interactive map build upon City Planning’s decades-old work on the Selected Facilities and Program Sites Database, which this new product replaces, and capture the location, type, and capacity of public and private facilities in order to inform holistic neighborhood planning, strategic site selection and service delivery planning, opportunities for interagency and public-private partnerships, community outreach activities, and many other functions across City agencies.
 One goal of this database is to provide a consolidated, authoritative dataset that can serve as a one-stop-shop to planners.
 More broadly, the intent is to provide the foundation for a more robust data-integration initiative, ensuring interoperability between disparate agencies’ datasets.

-City Planning has grouped these facilities according to the following six domains, each with a set of groups, subgroups, and facility types that are intended to make the data easy to navigate and more useful for specific planning purposes.
+City Planning has grouped these facilities according to the seven domains bulleted above, each with a set of facility groups, subgroups, and types that are intended to make the data easy to navigate and more useful for specific planning purposes.
 Facility types and names are pulled directly from source datasets, wherever possible.

-Currently, FacDB aggregates and synthesizes data sourced from 42 agencies, recording more than 45,000 facilities throughout NYC.
+Currently, FacDB aggregates and synthesizes data sourced from 43 agencies, recording almost 40,000 facilities throughout NYC.
 More facilities will be added as the data become available to the Department of City Planning.
 Special thanks goes to all the agencies who make their data available for this effort, particularly those who publish their data on a routine basis.
 A full listing of the facility categories is provided in the [Overview](https://nycplanning.github.io/cpdocs/facilitiesdb/#overview).

 We are constantly looking for ways to improve and add additional value to the database.
 Please reach out to the NYC DCP Capital Planning team at [Capital@planning.nyc.gov](mailto:Capital@planning.nyc.gov) with any suggestions.